PhilBri/SARAH-Plugin-RXVRemote/README.md

 SARAH-RXVRemote
 ===============

-YAMAHA RX-V(xxxx) amplifiers series plugin for project S.A.R.A.H by J.P.
+YAMAHA RX-V(xxxx) and A-(xxxx) amplifiers series plugin for project S.A.R.A.H by J.P.
 Encausse

-Manage YAMAHA RX-V series amplifiers with S.A.R.A.H
+Manage YAMAHA A/V amplifiers with S.A.R.A.H.